-When the 12-V vehicle battery has been disconnected, all functions of the electrical system stop working (this applies in particular to the hazard warning lights and electric seat adjustment).
+When the 12-volt vehicle battery has been disconnected, all functions of the electrical system stop working (this applies in particular to the hazard warning lights, interior lighting and electric seat adjustment).
+For further information, see chapter 4.
+Access to the occupants

-Also observe the information in section 4 "Access to the occupants" and section 9 "Important additional information".
+For further information, see chapter 4.
+Access to the occupants and chapter 9.
+Important additional information.